csongorb/growingstuff/process/dialogue.md

 Happy to work on getting specific builds that feel pertinent too, yeah, and then they can be individually QR coded or fit into the Devolutionizer as you/we see fit?

+## 2025-04-19 Csongor: The speed of rabbits & how to catch fluids

+I did not realized, but suddenly, we are in the stage where *stop and think* gets harder and harder.
+We just *do*.
+But it seems that Eastern helps to give my mind some time to rest / reflect.

+Printing booklets is sooo... final, I guess?
+The need to finalize the content of the booklets clashes with fluidity.
+Especially visible in *Growing Stuff*, obviously, but also for *Text Adventure*.
+I mean hey, maybe that's what you will develop during *The Designer Is Present* and you have just added a new journal entry.

+Is this:
+Catch me if you can?
+Hmm, no it is not.
+Because it is Eastern and I have just arrived in the garden:
+Perhaps it is not *freezing a moment*, or *visualizing the process*, but:
+Showing in every moment that it *has grown* and that it *will continue to grow*.

+But thinking helps, I already have some [ideas](../booklets/todo.md).